aranasoft/cobweb/src/entityframeworkcore/README.md

 ## Details

-A utility for Entity Framework Core.
-It includes a schema validation tool that can be used to validate the schema of a database against the schema of an Entity Framework Core `DbContext`.
+This library provides a set of tools for validating the schema of a DbContext in Entity Framework Core against the connected database.
+It is useful for ensuring that your EF Core model is in sync with your database schema.

+## Features

+ - Validates tables, views, columns, indexes, and foreign keys.
+ - Allows you to specify which aspects of the schema to validate.
+ - Provides detailed error messages when validation fails.

 ### Validations